Phase One – Stabilization

 Mick thoroughly breaks down the process of writing out a proper step four inventory and conveys the importance of making amends and clearing the wreckage of one’s past.
 Clients consistently leave Mick’s group feeling invigorated, informed and optimistic about their future.

-Justin is a SMART Recovery group facilitator with specific training in motivational counselling, cultural diversity, community outreach and human development from Camosun College.
-During individual and group counselling sessions, Justin highlights the importance of creating a sense of community, developing self-esteem and mindfulness.
-Justin’s resident-centred approach emphasises the importance of honest discussion, genuine engagement and positive reinforcement of healthy behaviours.
+During individual and group counselling sessions, Joey highlights the importance of creating a sense of community, developing self-esteem and mindfulness.
+Joey’s resident-centred approach emphasizes the importance of honest discussion, genuine engagement and positive reinforcement of healthy behaviours.

-Justin encompasses a range of therapeutic tools into process group facilitation, many aimed at uncovering and exploring core beliefs and coping mechanisms.
-With prior experience working in youth and corrections outreach, Justin helps our residents quickly identify their strengths and goals as they address uncomfortable emotions and unhealthy thought patterns.
+Joey encompasses a range of therapeutic tools into process group facilitation, many aimed at uncovering and exploring core beliefs and coping mechanisms.
+With prior experience working in youth and corrections outreach, Joey helps our residents quickly identify their strengths and goals as they address uncomfortable emotions and unhealthy thought patterns.

 “I am a firm believer in the power of self esteem and confidence; not to be confused with ego and arrogance.”